phiraphonwangoubon/Network_Cybersecurity/README.md

     - Maintain this repository as both a professional portfolio and a personal learning journal for future reference

+## 🧩 Skills Covered

+- Networking

+- Routing protocol

+- Vlan & Inter - Vlan

+- Routing Loop with Multi-redistribution point and How to prevent routing loop by using Route Tag

+- Firewall & VPN

+- SIEM (Splunk,Wazuh)

+- Log Analysis

+- Web Security

+- Penetration Testing

+Created by: Phiraphon Wangoubon
+Cybersecurity student passionate about Network and Cybersecurity.

 ## ⚠ Disclaimer